 Extending the evidenceβpractice gap solution from RAG retrieval into coordinated clinical reasoning β using specialized AI agents to handle drug safety, risk stratification, and patient communication in parallel.

-Phase I of this project β CardioCDSS β established a RAG-based guideline retrieval engine that transforms static cardiovascular guidelines into a queryable clinical knowledge system.
+Phase I of this project β CardioSentinel_RAG β established a RAG-based guideline retrieval engine that transforms static cardiovascular guidelines into a queryable clinical knowledge system.
 It solved the first barrier of evidence-practice gap: getting the right evidence in front of the right person at the right time.

 But retrieval alone is not enough.